May-Cohen/ECT-project/README.md

 $~$

 The user will be presented with the choice again, but the amount of time he is exposed to it will decrease if he made the correct choice.
+If the user was wrong the time will increase and the exam will continue.

 $~$

-**Exam outputs :**

-$~$

 ## Second Exam: Double game
 ---

 **Exam explanation :** In this exam, the user is presented with two cards, each of which has only one common symbol.
 The user needs to identify the common symbol and press on it as quickly as possible.
+For each round we save the identification time of the user and the side of the card he pressed on.

 $~$

 ![](assets/images/SecondExam.png)

-$~$

-**Exam outputs :**

 $~$

 ## Third Exam
 ---